 Transfer students holding an AA, AS or AA&S degree from a Virginia community college that has a Guaranteed Admissions Agreement (GAA) with Mason may be eligible for a “General Education/Mason Core waiver.”
 This waiver releases a student from all University-wide Mason Core (previously known as "General Education") and CHSS general requirements EXCEPT for English 302 , foreign language (if not previously completed), and Synthesis (but Synthesis will be completed with HIST 300/499).
 Qualifying for this waiver requires a specific minimum GPA at the community college as well as some specific coursework and application by the GAA deadline.
 If you think you qualify for the waiver, check your GMU transcript and degree evaluation to make sure the VCCS degree and the waiver are reflected in these records; if not, contact the Admissions Office at Mason IMMEDIATELY.
-Please use their Transfer Credit Inquiry Form to contact them or visit the Transfer Office in SUB I, ground floor, across from Enrollment Central.
+Please email them at email@example.com or visit the Office of Admissions on the 2nd floor of the Johnson Center.

 Record of your AP, IB, CLEP, or similar test scores do not follow you from one college to another.
 If you earned scores that entitle you to Mason credit or waive a requirement (see the credit by exam charts on the Admissions website), please follow up immediately to have these scores sent by the testing agency directly to Mason.

 Please take some time to review your transfer equivalency worksheet in the Transcript section of your Patriot Web account.
-If you see any discrepancies - courses that you believe should have transferred but did not - contact the Admissions Office at Mason IMMEDIATELY.
-Please use their Transfer Credit Inquiry Form to contact them or visit the Transfer Office in SUB I, ground floor, across from Enrollment Central.
+If you see any discrepancies - courses that you believe should have transferred but did not - contact Admissions at Mason IMMEDIATELY by emailing them at firstname.lastname@example.org or by visiting their offices on the 2nd floor of the Johnson Center.

 If you have courses that did transfer to Mason but inaccurately, there are two possibilities.
-If it appears to be a simple error - say, a STAT class transferred in as PHYS class - please contact Admissions right away using their Transfer Credit Inquiry Form or by visiting the Transfer Office in SUB I, ground floor, across from Enrollment Central.
+If it appears to be a simple error - say, a STAT class transferred in as PHYS class - please contact Admissions right away at email@example.com or by visiting their offices on the 2nd floor of the Johnson Center.
 If, instead, it appears that Admissions wasn't sure what the course equivalent was - say, you received credit for STAT--- when you think your course was equivalent to STAT 250 - you must complete a Transfer Credit Re-Evaluation Appeal Form and take it, with a course description and with syllabus if you can, to the department offering those kinds of courses.

 Students at Mason usually must take either HIST 100: History of Western Civilization or HIST 125: Introduction to World History to fulfill the Western Civilization/World History Mason Core requirement.
 However, a student who has transferred to Mason from any other school is eligible to fulfill this requirement by choosing from an alternative list of history courses.
 NOTE: If you have qualified for a Gen Ed/Mason Core Waiver (see above), this Mason Core requirement is already fulfilled.